amanrai31/JavaScript/10others/README2.md

 #### Function scope

 JS has function scope: Each function creates a new scope.
-Variables defined inside a function are not accessible from outside the function. var, let and const are quite similar when declared inside a function. **Local variables have f/n scope**
+Variables defined inside a function are not accessible from outside the function. var, let and const are quite similar when declared inside a function. **Local variables have f/n scope** .
+Local variables are created when a function starts, and deleted when the function is completed.

 #### Global scope